He's spamming my site with comments! how do i block him?

 Yeah I know.
 In the case of the search I pasted above it doesn't matter because the target apparently wasn't comment spamming - it was a good search to find b2evo domains to hit with referer spam.

 Suppose half the b2evo users changed the file name.
-Suddenly the spam bot success rate (and therefore the spam reward for spamming) is cut in half.
+Suddenly the spam bot success rate (and therefore the financial reward for spamming) is cut in half.
 Think they'll all just give up and get real jobs, or figure out what the deal is and what to do about it?
 Think they'll figure out to strip the source for the action on a form tag with a textarea in it?
 In other words that method fails as soon as lots of people employ it.
 It's much harder to figure out which field any particular user is requiring and what the content of that field needs to be, so if half the users went with a "toms first name" thing it'll last longer as a defense.
 Realistically half the users won't switch, and even if half did it would be a gradual change.
 Therefore those making money off the spam process probably wouldn't notice, so they wouldn't be motivated to modify their bots.
 Then again why implement a method that is easily thwarted by the vermin?
 Why not go with something with a higher likelyhood of survival over time?

 Anyway that's why I went with "Type bobo" for people either not logged in or who don't have the name cookie from previously commenting.
 No sense in waiting for an issue when a reasonable solution is settin' there on the table eh?